Spanish flu: Patterns of fatality

 Another major pattern was the differences between social classes.
 In Oslo, death rates were inversely correlated with apartment size, as the poorer people living in smaller apartments died at a higher rate.
-Social status was also reflected in the higher mortality among immigrant communities, with Italian Americans, a recently arrived group at the time, were nearly twice as likely to die compared to the average Americans.
+Social status was also reflected in the higher mortality among immigrant communities, with Italian Americans, a recently arrived group at the time, nearly twice as likely to die compared to the average Americans.
 These disparities reflected worse diets, crowded living conditions, and problems accessing healthcare.
-Paradoxically, however, African Americans were relatively spared by the pandemic.
+Paradoxically, however, African Americans were relatively spared.

-More men than women were killed by the flu, as they were more likely to go out and be exposed, while women would tend to stay at home.
+More men than women were killed by the flu, as they were more likely to go out and be exposed, while women tended to stay at home.
 For the same reason men also were more likely to have pre-existing tuberculosis, which severely worsened the chances of recovery.
 However, in India the opposite was true, potentially because Indian women were neglected with poorer nutrition, and were expected to care for the sick.

-A study conducted by He et al. (2011) used a mechanistic modeling approach to study the three waves of the 1918 influenza pandemic.
-They examined the factors that underlie variability in temporal patterns and their correlation to patterns of mortality and morbidity.
+A study conducted by He et al. (2011) examined the factors that underlie variability in temporal patterns and their correlation to patterns of mortality and morbidity.
 Their analysis suggests that temporal variations in transmission rate provide the best explanation, and the variation in transmission required to generate these three waves is within biologically plausible values.
 Another study by He et al. (2013) used a simple epidemic model incorporating three factors to infer the cause of the three waves of the 1918 influenza pandemic.
 These factors were school opening and closing, temperature changes throughout the outbreak, and human behavioral changes in response to the outbreak.
 Their modeling results showed that all three factors are important, but human behavioral responses showed the most significant effects.

 Effects

 World War I

-Academic Andrew Price-Smith has made the argument that the virus helped tip the balance of power in the latter days of the war towards the Allied cause.
-He provides data that the viral waves hit the Central Powers before the Allied powers and that both morbidity and mortality in Germany and Austria were considerably higher than in Britain and France.
+Academic Andrew Price-Smith has argued that the virus helped tip the balance of power in the latter days of the war towards the Allied cause.
+He provides data that the viral waves hit the Central Powers before the Allied powers and that morbidity and mortality in Germany and Austria were considerably higher than in Britain and France.
 A 2006 Lancet study corroborates higher excess mortality rates in Germany (0.76%) and Austria (1.61%) compared to Britain (0.34%) and France (0.75%).

 Kenneth Kahn at Oxford University Computing Services writes that "Many researchers have suggested that the conditions of the war significantly aided the spread of the disease.
 And others have argued that the course of the war (and subsequent peace treaty) was influenced by the pandemic."
-Kahn has developed a model that can be used on home computers to test these theories.
+Kahn has developed a model that can be used to test these theories.